myappstoolbox/xls_csv_to_ofx/privacy.md

 # Política de Privacidade

 Seus dados não são coletados nem compartilhados.
-Este site é apenas uma vitrine de aplicativos gratuitos e não armazena informações pessoais.
+Este app apenas faz a conversão do arquivo e não armazena informações pessoais, o processamento ocorre no navegador do usuário.

-Para dúvidas, entre em contato pelo formulário de sugestão.
+Para dúvidas, entre em contato pelo formulário de sugestão no portal https://myappstoolbox.com/.

 # Privacy Policy

 Your data is not collected or shared.
-This site is just a showcase of free applications and does not store personal information.
+This app only converts the file and does not store personal information; the processing takes place in the user's browser.

-For questions, please contact us using the suggestion form.
+If you have any questions, please contact us using the suggestion form on the portal https://myappstoolbox.com/.